BRE-ISNIC/bre-doh-analysis/isnic_doh_report.md

 DoH is being deployed by Mozilla in such a way that it deprives ISPs (and local governments) of the opportunity to track, monitor and modify DNS traffic.
-Instead, that capability is shifted to a relatively smaller number of dedicated DoH providers; providers who are already major providers of other, unrelated services such as hosting, advertisements or content distribution.
+Instead, that capability is shifted to a relatively smaller number of dedicated DoH providers (and their local governments); providers who are already major providers of other, unrelated services such as hosting, advertisements or content distribution.

 [The Chrome team's approach is currently more nuanced][16].
 However, it seems likely that Google will eventually follow Mozilla's lead, for reasons discussed